AbrarShaikh/OOPS_CPP_Pyhton/Functions/README.md

 - The prototypes of a virtual function of the base class and all the derived classes must be identical.
 - We cannot have a virtual constructor, but we can have a virtual destructor.
 - Virtual functions are useful when we store a group of objects.
+- ```Override``` specifier specifies the member functions of the derived classes that override the member function of the base class.
 Use : base class pointer can only access the base class members but not the members of the derived class.
 Although C++ permits the base pointer to point to any object derived from the base class, it cannot directly access the members of the derived class.
 ```C